jongpie/NebulaLogger/README.md

 For more details, check out the `LogMessage` class [documentation](https://jongpie.github.io/NebulaLogger/logger-engine/LogMessage).

-### Adding Custom Post-Processors for Log\_\_c and LogEntry\_\_c
+### Adding Custom Plugins for Log\_\_c and LogEntry\_\_c

-If you want to add your own automation to the `Log__c` or `LogEntry__c` objects, you can leverage Apex or Flow to define "post-processors" - the logger system will then automatically run the post-processors after each trigger event (BEFORE_INSERT, BEFORE_UPDATE, AFTER_INSERT, AFTER_UPDATE, and so on)
+If you want to add your own automation to the `Log__c` or `LogEntry__c` objects, you can leverage Apex or Flow to define "plugins" - the logger system will then automatically run the plugins after each trigger event (BEFORE_INSERT, BEFORE_UPDATE, AFTER_INSERT, AFTER_UPDATE, and so on)

--   Flow post-processors: your Flow should be built with these input parameters:
+-   Flow plugins: your Flow should be built with these input parameters:
     1. `triggerOperationType` - The name of the current trigger operation (such as BEFORE_INSERT, BEFORE_UPDATE, etc.)
     2. `records` - The list of logger records being processed (`Log__c` or `LogEntry__c` records)
     3. `oldRecords` - The list of logger records as they exist in the datatabase - this is only populated when running in the context of `Trigger.isUpdate`
--   Apex post-processors: your Apex class should implement `LoggerSObjectPostProcessor`.
+-   Apex plugins: your Apex class should implement `LoggerSObjectHandlerPlugin`.
 For example:

     ```java
-    public class ExamplePostProcessor implements LoggerSObjectPostProcessor {
+    public class ExamplePlugin implements LoggerSObjectHandlerPlugin {
+        public void execute(
+            TriggerOperation triggerOperationType,
+            List<SObject> triggerNew,
+            Map<Id, SObject> triggerNewMap,
+            List<SObject> triggerOld,
-        public void execute(Trigger.operationType triggerOperationType, List<Log__c> logs, Map<Id, SObject> oldLoggerRecordsById) {
+            Map<Id, SObject> triggerOldMap
+        ) {
             switch on triggerOperationType {
                 when BEFORE_INSERT {
                     for (Log__c log : logs) {